 Why are Venezuelans using banknotes for artistic purposes rather than buying necessities?

-According to the International Monetary Fund, inflation rate in Venezuela is currently 1,360,000%.
-This situation is called hyperinflation which other countries has experienced but never at such as higher levels.
+According to the International Monetary Fund, the inflation rate in Venezuela is currently 1,360,000%.
+This is known as hyperinflation.
+Throughout history, many countries have experienced this hyperinflationary phenomenon too but never at such as higher levels.
 A few case histories are Germany in 1920s, the United States in 1970s, Iraq in 1980s-90s, Zimbabwe in 2008, onwards.

 The current Venezuelan government has spent more money than what was in the national treasury.
 To finance the public deficit, this government has used 'monetizing debt policies', which means that the central bank aims to help the government pay off public debt with newly issued money.
 However, the monetization of debt can cause the loss of value (devaluation) of banknotes and a decrease in a nation's currency's purchasing power.

 Economists would argue that this monetization will conduct to:

 Prices rise as the government increases the amount of money on offer/supply by printing new money.

 People spending more and demanding more goods and services as the increase in money supply encourages to do so.

 Firms attempting to maximize their production, hire more workers and invest in extra capacity to make and procure those additional products.